 Important information about T-Mobile's Broadband Internet Access Services and T-Mobile's Open Internet Disclosures

 This page provides information about T-Mobile's Broadband Internet Access Services.
 "Broadband Internet Access Services" refers to services that provide the capability to transmit data to and receive data from all or substantially all Internet endpoints.
-The network practices, performance characteristics, and commercial terms applicable to T-Mobile’s Broadband Internet Access Services over our 2G, 3G, and 4G networks are described below.
-This page does not describe the practices, characteristics, or terms that apply when using roaming partner networks.
-This page also includes links to other T‑Mobile documents containing further information applicable to our Broadband Internet Access Services.
+The network practices, performance characteristics, and commercial terms applicable to T-Mobile-branded (including Connect by T-Mobile-branded) customers on T-Mobile's Broadband Internet Access Services over our 2G, 4G LTE, and 5G networks are described below.
+This page does not describe the practices, characteristics, or terms that apply when using roaming partner networks; customers should see their rate plans for roaming details.

-This information applies to postpaid and prepaid services, including our government and enterprise services, as well as Broadband Internet Access Services purchased through the Schools and Libraries (E-Rate) program.
+This information applies to postpaid and prepaid services, including our government and select enterprise services (which may have additional contractual terms), as well as Broadband Internet Access Services purchased through the Schools and Libraries (E-Rate) program.

 What terms and conditions apply to T-Mobile's Broadband Internet Access Services?

-Broadband Internet Access Services are subject to the T-Mobile Terms and Conditions at http://www.t-mobile.com/company/website/termsconditions.aspx.
-Specific information about our Broadband Internet Access Services can be found under the heading “Data Plans and Other Features.”
-Certain uses of our network are also prohibited as described in our Terms and Conditions under the heading “Misuse of Service or Device.”
-E-Rate customers' use of T-Mobile's Broadband Internet Access Services may also be governed by an applicable government contract or Major Account Agreement.
+Broadband Internet Access Services are subject to the T-Mobile Terms and Conditions at https://www.t-mobile.com/responsibility/legal/terms-and-conditions.
+Customers on Sprint-branded rate plans can review Terms and Conditions at https://www.sprint.com/en/legal/terms-and-conditions.
+Specific information about our Broadband Internet Access Services can be found under the heading "Using Our Network."
+Certain uses of our network are also prohibited as described in our Terms and Conditions under the heading "Examples of Permitted and Prohibited Uses of the Services and Your Device."
+Features of E-Rate and other government or enterprise customers' use of T-Mobile's Broadband Internet Access Services, including data prioritization, may also be governed by an applicable rate plan terms sheet, government contract, or Major Account Agreement.

 What data plans and pricing does T-Mobile offer?

-T-Mobile offers mobile Broadband Internet Access Services for smartphones, basic phones, tablets, netbooks, USB modems, mobile hotspots and other wireless devices over our 2G, 3G and 4G broadband networks.
+T-Mobile offers mobile Broadband Internet Access Services for smartphones, basic phones, tablets, netbooks, USB modems, mobile hotspot devices and other wireless devices over our 2G, 4G LTE, and 5G broadband networks.
 Your data plan may feature a designated allotment of high-speed data, after which your data speed may be reduced or your data access may be suspended for the remainder of the billing cycle.
 If your data plan features a designated allotment of high-speed data, certain uses of the network may not count against that allotment.